Can back pain be a cause of difficulty in breathing?

 Hello doctor,

 I am 18 years old.
-My height is 5'4, and my weight is 94 pounds.
+My height is 5 feet 4 inches, and my weight is 94 pounds.
 I am experiencing upper right back pain, and sometimes I am having difficulty breathing since it is painful when I inhale.
-For almost a year, I tried having a massage hoping it will be better, but I still experience it until now.
+For almost a year, I tried having a massage hoping it would be better, but I still experience it now.

 Hello,